niels4/websocket-text-relay/README.md

 # websocket-text-relay (WTR)

+## Alpha

+Note: This tool is still in alpha state.
+Some features like the VsCode extension and vite plugin have not been published yet.
+Documentation is still a work in progress

 This application connects to your text editor using the Language Server Protocol (LSP) and then starts a websocket server that front end clients can connect to and subscribe to file change events.
 This allows users to see their front end changes evaluated immediately as they type, without having to first save the file to disk or reload the browser.